madcapcc/website/content/participant/index.en.md

 &nbsp;

-<a href="/participant/MadCap Information for participants.pdf"> Information for participants  </a>  <!-- Mettre lien ou pdf -->
+<a href="/participant/MadCap Information for participants.pdf"> Information for participants  </a>

 {{% /column %}}